Guide to Documentation of Mentoring Services

-The purpose of this message is to provide you with information to guide how you describe the Intent to Mentor mentoring activities .
-The activities that you enter for mentoring are extremely important and must be clear, concise and detailed.
+The purpose of this message is to provide you with information to guide how you describe the Intent to Mentor mentoring activities.
+The activities that you enter for mentoring are extremely important and must be clear, concise, and detailed.
 Mentoring is the ‘action’ completed as tied to the mentoring activity that will result in improving teaching and student learning.
 WHAT was the mentoring activity?
 Be specific and provide a detailed description of the activity.
 You should relate the description of the mentoring activity to the Illinois State Standards and/or your NBPTS Standards.
+If you are providing feedback to a candidate, please describe the nature of the comments/feedback.

 PLEASE NOTE that mentoring descriptions should be different/individualized for each session.
 Do not give the exact same description for each mentoring session you submit.